Jericho/ZoomNet/README.md

 ZoomNet offers a convenient client to receive and process webhooks events received over a websocket connection.
 This websocket client will automatically manage the connection, ensuring it is re-established if it's closed for some reason.
 Additionaly, it will manage the OAuth token and will automatically refresh it when it expires.

-Here's how to use it:
+Here's how to use it in a C# console application:

 ```csharp
 using System.Net;